svetlyak40wt/django-faces/README.md

 Dependencies
 ============

-This application depends on PIL -- Python Image Library.
+This application depends on PIL -- Python Image Library and PIL must be build with JPEG and PNG (zlib) support.

+On debian like systems, you need to install `python-imaging` package, or install development packages `libjpeg-dev` and `zlib1g-dev` (or something like that) if you wish to build PIL egg from the sources.

 Installation
 ============